-It was a shared vision that by implementing the free clinical model of low-cost, volunteer-driven medical care, we could maintain healthier workers and create a stronger community.
+It was a shared vision that by implementing the free clinic model of low-cost, volunteer-driven medical care, we could maintain healthier workers and create a stronger community.

-Today, these dreams have come to light – over 4,000 Lowcountry patients have been served since 2008, with 350+ patients walking through the clinic doors each month.
+Today, these dreams have come to light – over 4,000 Charleston area patients have been served since 2008, with 350+ patients walking through the clinic doors each month.
 With 122 volunteer doctors, nurses and support aiding the mission of the clinic, Barrier Islands Free Medical Clinic continues to expand and attract talented volunteer medical staff and assistance.
-Funded by the generosity of individual donors, grants from private foundations, community and religious organizations, and local fundraising efforts, the clinic has received $1.3 million given in-kind services.
+Funded by the generosity of individual donors, grants from private foundations, community and religious organizations, and local fundraising efforts, The Free Clinic has received $1.3 million given in-kind services.

 Unique to our mission and vision, our clinic goals are to:

 - Remain the primary medical home for our patients at no cost